 Refineries employ various blending techniques and processes to achieve the desired blend composition.
 These techniques include mixing different crude oils at specific ratios, using blending additives to modify properties, and employing sophisticated equipment for precise control.
 The key to effective blending lies in understanding the compatibility of different crude oils and employing efficient mixing methods.

 Refineries in the past predominantly distilled light crudes.
 However, with the global competition, shifting from naphtha to heavier distillates, and the production of FCC naphtha for gasoline, refineries are now focused on economizing and increasing the utilization of heavy and opportunity crudes.
 This shift is driven by the need to reduce operational costs, as the price of crude oil constitutes a significant portion (around 80% to 90%) of the refinery’s cash flow.
-By reducing the cost of the crude feedstock without compromising the production of high-value distillates, refineries can improve their refining margins and overall profitability.
+By reducing the cost of crude feedstock without compromising the production of high-value distillates, refineries can improve their refining margins and overall profitability.

 One challenge is that many refineries were not originally designed or built to handle heavy and corrosive crude oils.
 Therefore, refinery economics necessitates finding a balance by incorporating maximum quantities of heavy and opportunity crudes into a blend with light sweet crudes.
 This blend must be compatible with the available CDU equipment, ensuring maximum yields and capacity for the desired valuable distillates.